LuisS96/Redes_de_Computadoras/Proyects/WirelessCommunicationSystems/WiFi/README.md

 - DHCP (Dynamic Host Configuration Protocol)
 Provides the Access Point's clients with IP addresses to be able to communicate with other hosts.

+- IEEE 802.11
+A set of Media Access Control (MAC) and physical later specifications for implementing a WLAN communication in the 900 MHz and 2.4, 5, and 60 GHz frequency bands.
+These are widely used to allow devices to talk with each other and access the internet without being wired.

 ### Physical Layer
 ### MAC Sublayer Protocol
 ### Frame Structure